MIDS-scaling-up/v3a/week02/hw/README.md

 A link to the repository of your for this homework [private repo please] which should include your code, Dockerfiles, Docker command used, and Kubernetes YAML files.
 In addition, the answers to the 2 questions (eg. bullet point #4 above) should be included.

-A publicly accessble http link to the location of your faces in the object storage.
+A publicly accessble http link to the location of your faces in the object storage or submit the actual image files.